 It’s hard to be in the moment these days when there’s an almost-gravitational pull to look at the news on our phones for the one-billionth time.
 But one of the most powerful lessons we’ve learned while traveling is how valuable it is to immerse ourselves in the experience at hand.
 To refocus your attention away from the news, here are 8 exceptional ways to have fun and be present, Grand Canyon-style.

 We independently source all of the products.
 If you buy from the links on our site, we may receive an affiliate commission, which in turn supports our work.

 Focus on Wonder

 Grand Canyon National Park is known for its gorgeous trails winding down the canyon and its amazing viewpoints along its rim.
-Put together one of its most spectacular views when you do this puzzle.
+Put together its top most spectacular views when you do this puzzle.
 The puzzle is composed of 1,000 pieces, providing you a challenge and also satisfaction when you put that last piece on the puzzle and see the Grand Canyon appear before you in all of its breathtaking colors.

 A couple of years ago, adult coloring books started popping up in bookstores and online, promoting coloring as the newest Zen activity for stressed out adults.
 Here’s your chance to get in touch with your creative side with a Grand Canyon coloring book for adults.